ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week4/index.md

 git push origin main
 ```

-Where you will be asked for your username, which will be your GitHub username and password, where the password is your GitHub Personal Access Token (PAT). **Note: When you paste in your token you will not see any changes to your shell, but rest assured you have copied in your token, As shown below:
+You'll be asked for your Github username and password, where the password is your GitHub Personal Access Token (PAT) that we just generated.

+**Important Note:** When you paste in your token, you will not see any changes to your shell but rest assured - you have copied in your token, as shown below:
 ![GitHub Update chat-server repo](image-7.png)

 Now your changes to this repository should be visible in GitHub!